dataLanced/dataLanced.Github.io/Healthcare_Project.md

 From what we have seen, we can now draw a positive correlation between time spent in the hospital and how many procedures that they have.
 The longer a patient stays at a hospital the more procedures they have and the shorter their stay, the fewer procedures they have.

 ---
+### We want to perform a medical test on any patient who is either African-American or had an "Up" value for metformin.
+Please help us compile a list of patients who   meet this criteria

 Next, I've been tasked to compile a list of patients who are either African-American or have a value of "Up" for the `metformin` column.
 Here is a simple query that we can use, making use of the `UNION` function.
 Some lines of the output will also be displayed.

 <img src="images/SQL Healthcare Project/query8.png?raw=true"/>